thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 dialogue_act_definitions
 -----------------
-This section used for defining dialogue acts may be issued by user such as ``inform``, ``affirm`` and so on.
+This section used for defining dialogue acts may be issued by a user simulator such as ``inform``, ``affirm`` and so on.
 Each action is a python dict which may includes one or many keys as listed below:

 - ``slot_included``: A boolean value indicating this action will contain slot or not.
 - ``value_included``: Similarly, a boolean value indicating this action will figure out a value for each slot or not.